Little Kiska Island

-Little Kiska Island is an island off east coast of the island of Kiska in the Rat Islands (part of the Aleutian Islands)in Alaska.
-It lies immediately east of Kiska Harbor it is approximately 6 kilometers long and 2 kilometers wide.
+Little Kiska Island is an island off east coast of the island of Kiska in the Rat Islands (part of the Aleutian Islands) in Alaska.
+It lies immediately east of Kiska Harbor and is approximately 6 kilometers long and 2 kilometers wide.
 The island has multiple hills, creeks, and ranges which were all mapped by the U.S. Navy for military purposes during WWII.
+The western end of the island is part of Aleutian Islands World War II National Monument.

 One of the creeks on the island drew notoriety for being named "Nazi Creek".
+The creek was renamed to "Kaxchim Chiĝanaa" in July 2025.